fulcrumgenomics/pybwa/docs/api.rst

 ===================================

 The reported alignments from `pybwa` may differ from those reported by the `bwa` command line.
-In particular when the latter is run with multiple threads (see :code:`bwa aln -t` and :code:`bwa mem -t`), and when the latter processes multiple chunks (see :code:`bwa aln -m` and :code:`bwa mem -K`).
+This is true when `bwa` is run with multiple threads (see :code:`bwa aln -t` and :code:`bwa mem -t`), or when `bwa` processes multiple chunks (see :code:`bwa aln -m` and :code:`bwa mem -K`).

 Furthermore, when multiple alignments with the same *alignment score* exist for one read, both the chosen primary alignment *AND* number of non-primary (i.e. secondary) alignments may differ.
 As a result, the mapping quality may also differ slightly.
-This is due an implementation detail in which the order of random numbers are used.
+This is due to an implementation detail in which the order of random numbers used is different between this wrapper and command-line.

 ===
 API